Compare to Similar Products

 The daypack itself features two mesh water bottle pockets and an easy access zipper pocket on the outside.
 The main large zippered compartment of the daypack features a padded laptop sleeve and a smaller zipper pocket for additional organization.
 The inside of the large pack has one long mesh zipper compartment which spans the entire opening flap, and the rest is just one large bucket with compression straps.
 As far as organization goes, we could have used a few more small pockets for travel knick-knacks.
 The outside of the pack is littered with compression straps and handles, which we greatly appreciated during our travels because the Fairview tends to feel a little bulky.

 The easy access pocket, which sits on the face of the small pack furthest from your body, is great for things you'll need on the go like a wallet, but only if you are in a place which you feel secure, as the pocket is an easy spot for thieves to get into without you noticing.
 We absolutely love mesh water bottle pockets because what is more important than hydration when you're traveling?
-This pack offers two, but unfortunately, we found them to be a little shallow for larger bottles, so it may be beneficial to have two smaller bottles if this bag tickles your fancy.
+This pack offers two deep pockets, deeper than the previous version, so they can both accommodate a 36-ounce hydroflask.
 And, while we love compression straps, we found that they dangled with no place to go when tightened to the max — something that could easily be improved upon.
-There are also small gear loops scattered around the exterior of the bag, but considering how dangly it is already, we didn't feel like we wanted to add to that, so they went unused.
+There are also small gear loops scattered around the exterior of the bag, but considering how dangly it is already, we don't feel like we want to add to that, so they tend to go unused.
 However, the detail is nice in the event that they are needed.

-The daypack acts as the laptop sleeve and small trinket organizer, while the main compartment is more of a bucket style catch-all compartment for your clothing, shoes, toiletries, etc. We suggest that you place your toiletries in a packing cube or toiletry bag to keep them separate from the bulk of your belongings — just in case that pesky shampoo bottle decides to burst mid-flight.
+The daypack acts as the laptop sleeve and small trinket organizer, while the main compartment is more of a bucket-style catch-all compartment for your clothing, shoes, toiletries, etc. Place your toiletries in a packing cube or toiletry bag to keep them separate from the bulk of your belongings — just in case that pesky shampoo bottle decides to burst mid-flight.

 There is no secure place for on-the-go items like passports or wallets.
 There are, however, two intuitive spots for them.
-The first of which is the outermost easy access pocket, but security is low here.
-The other option is to put them in the smaller zipper pocket within the larger day pack compartment.
+The first of which is the outermost easy-access pocket, but security is low here.
+The other option is to put them in the smaller zipper pocket within the daypack's main compartment.
 This puts multiple zippers between a pickpocket and your goods, which helps offer a little more security.
 The main compartment is quite large, so we were able to pack a significant amount of stuff in there, and it comes complete with compression straps to ensure everything is kept in place.
 In the larger compartment, there is one mesh zipper pocket that spans the entirety of the opening flap.
 We used this area for undergarments, swimwear, and socks.

 The 210D Nylon Mini Hex Diamond Ripstop fabric of the Fairview is advertised as weather resistant.
 We did notice beads of water rolling off the pack, but it wasn't long until small puddles began to penetrate it, so we highly recommend a rainfly if you are planning to travel anywhere that is particularly wet.
 This pack does not come with a rain cover, but Osprey does make one you can purchase separately, which, from our research, seems to fit quite nicely.
 Overall, the zippers are thick and robust and refrained from snagging during our time with this pack, and we were pleasantly surprised by how easily the daypack zipped on and off.

-The dual function of the Fairview make this pack a very intriguing one, as you are essentially getting a day pack and a travel pack for the price of one.
+The dual function of the Fairview makes it a very intriguing value case, as you are essentially getting a day pack and a travel pack for the price of one.
 This bag falls into the middle of the road as far as cost goes, and, in many respects, so do its features.
 We absolutely adore the idea of the removable daypack, but Osprey's execution could use a little work.
 The features and organization could be improved upon, but if you are looking for something that will be comfortable to backpack around Europe with that won't totally break the bank, this is a really great option.